-Idle mode is the mode in which the engine operates stably at the lowest speed when carrying no external load.
-The no-load mode corresponds to the smallest useful stroke of the high-pressure pump piston (h{imin}).
+Idle mode is when the engine operates stably at the lowest speed without external load.
+The no-load mode corresponds to the minor helpful stroke of the high-pressure pump piston ($h{i\min}$).

 Figure 24.
 Measuring fuel consumption of Kubota D1703-M-DI engine.